aff3ct/MIPP/README.md

 For instance, if you are using GNU compiler (`g++`) you simply have to add the `-march=native` option for SSE and AVX CPUs compatible.
 For ARM CPUs with NEON instructions you have to add the `-mfpu=neon` option (since most of current NEON instructions are not IEEE-754 compatible).
 MIPP also use some nice features provided by the C++11 and so we have to add the `-std=c++11` flag to compile the code.
 Your are now ready to run your code with the mipp.h wrapper.

+### Sequential mode

+By default, MIPP try to recognize the instruction set from the preprocessor definitions.
+If MIPP can't match the instruction set (for instance when MIPP does not support the targeted instruction set), MIPP fall back on standard sequential instructions.
+In this mode, the vectorization is not guarantee anymore but the compiler can still perform auto-vectorization.

+It is possible to force MIPP to use the sequential mode with the following compiler definition: `-DMIPP_NO_INTRINSICS`.
+Sometime it can be useful for debugging or to bench a code.

+If you want to check the MIPP mode configuration, you can print the following global variable: `mipp::InstructionFullType` (`std::string`).

 ### Vector register declaration